Table of Contents

 We use it for everything from shopping to going to the beach.
 Having a change of clothes that stay dry or being able to put swim stuff in and not have it leak through.

-We’ve even been able to just hire a canoe on a whim and
+We’ve even been able to hire a canoe on a whim.
+It’s the bag that’s getting stuffed under restaurant tables and rummaged through on benches and filled with snacks and drinks.

-Being able to wipe mud and sand off and not worry about a change in weather.
-Trust us it makes life so much easier.
+Being able to wipe all the travel detritus off and not worry about a change in weather.
+Trust us it makes life so much easier and less gross.

 Because they roll down they can carry as much as a big backpack but still, be practical just carrying day-to-day bits and bobs.